photo-4-1e0851cb2c0659f87b5bbfa9edf43244.jpg

 Clean air indoors determines good well-being, reduces the risk of allergies, respiratory diseases, and cardiovascular disorders.
 A properly selected ventilation system and filters are an investment in health and quality of life.

 Fine particulate matter (PM1, PM2.5, PM10) usually comes from transport, industry, heating equipment and even domestic activities.
 When they enter the human body, they can cause chronic diseases such as asthma, bronchitis, heart attack or stroke.
+Fine PM1 particles (less than 1 µm in size) are the most dangerous, as they easily enter not only the lungs but also the bloodstream.

-In addition to particulate matter, other airborne pollutants pose a health risk:
+Other airborne pollutants pose a health risk:

 • Pollen – causes allergies and asthma exacerbations, especially in spring and summer.